TRaSH-Guides/Guides/docs/Radarr/Tips/Sync-2-radarr-sonarr.md

 ------

 [^1]:
-    If you're interested in the 1080p streaming optimized quality profile you can contact me on [discord](https://trash-guides.info/discord)
+    If you're interested in the 1080p streaming optimized quality profile you can join my [discord](https://trash-guides.info/discord) and get access to the Special Quality Profiles channel (access-to-sqp) by accepting the rules.

     This is a special quality profile I created for people who are really interested in it.